temporalio/documentation/docs/application-development-guide.md

 id: application-development-guide
 title: Temporal Application development guide
 sidebar_label: Application development
-description: This guide is meant to be a comprehensive overview of Temporal concepts.
+description: This guide is meant to provide a comprehensive overview of the structures and primitives used in Temporal Application development.
 toc_max_heading_level: 3
 ---